 Why Is Amazon ASIN Important?

-Amazon ASINs serve the essential function of delivering accurate product searches enhancing the customer experience.
-There are several reasons why ASINs are relevant to both buyers and sellers alike.
+Amazon ASINs serve the essential function of delivering accurate product searches and enhancing the customer experience.
+There are several reasons ASINs are relevant to buyers and sellers alike.

 First of all, Amazon’s whole product catalog structure is based on ASIN numbers.
 Due to unique coding, sellers can accurately track their inventory.
-However, the vital part is related to potential customers finding the items they want to purchase.
+However, the vital part relates to potential customers finding the items they want to purchase.

 With these unique identifiers Amazon can organize and index catalog pages.
 As a result, shoppers receive requested search results and browse products through multiple categories.
 Additionally, customers can type the product description or ASIN into the search box and find the exact product they are looking for.
 These combined allow Amazon to offer its customers an optimized shopping experience.